cherniaiev04/MyTenders/README.md

 **MyTenders** is a web applicagion designed to automate the processes that arise for companies that participate in tenders.
 Also its a bachelor thesis program.

 ## NOW IN UPDATING
-- Update a Design of Application by using Tailwind CSS.
 - Pack all in Docker
-- Update Security part

 ## Project Overview